 Treatment depends on the severity of the condition.

-The primary mode of treatment is to make the urethra wider using a medical instrument called a dilator.
+The primary mode of treatment is to make the urethra wider using a instruments called a dilators.
 This is an outpatient procedure, meaning you won’t have to spend the night at the hospital.
 A doctor will begin by passing a small wire through the urethra and into the bladder to begin to dilate it.
 Over time, larger dilators will gradually increase the width of the urethra.

-Surgery is another option.
 An open urethroplasty is an option for longer, more severe strictures.
-This procedure involves removing affected tissue and reconstructing the urethra.
+This procedure involves removing or augmenting the narrowed affected tissue and reconstructing the urethra.
 Results vary based on the stricture size.

 Urine Flow Diversion